openSUSE/news-o-o/_posts/2024-03-07-leap-reaches-beta-phase.md

  This release marks another milestone in offering a stable, feature-rich platform for workstations, servers and more.
 Users and developers are encouraged to join the efforts in refining this release by reporting bugs, contributing to the software and sharing experiences.
 Community efforts with every test, bug report or feedback provides valuable step toward a successful launch of openSUSE Leap 15.6.

-Show your support for the Leap Beta by dropping in the [openSUSE Bar](https://meet.opensuse.org/bar) to discuss what you like about the release and consider joining the [Weekly Meeting](https://calendar.opensuse.org/teams/marketing/events/thursday_weekly_meeting) where participants plan to record a video on how to report bugs for the beta.

 ## Download the Beta

 The Leap 15.6 Beta is available on [get.opensuse.org](https://get.opensuse.org/testing).
 Pick an image fitting your purpose.
 Install it on a VM like [virtualbox](https://www.virtualbox.org), [GNOME Boxes](https://wiki.gnome.org/Apps/Boxes) or install it on your own hardware, which we prefer.

 <meta name="openSUSE, Tumbleweed, Developers, sysadmin, user, Open Source, rolling release, tpm, full-disk, encryption, MicroOS, grub, qemu, btrfs" content="HTML,CSS,XML,JavaScript">